As far as energy-efficient HVAC installation in Saint Charles, there’s good news for you at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could qualify you for credits for energy-efficient home improvements, like updated heating and cooling systems, water heaters and heat pumps.
+This could entitle you to reductions for energy-efficient home improvements, like modern heating and cooling systems, water heaters and heat pumps.

 What Makes My Purchase Eligible?

-To be entitled for the reduction, the residence must be the taxpayer’s primary house in the United States.
-The improvement should have a life of five years or more, with the initial use beginning with the taxpayer.
+To become eligible for the incentive, the residence must be the taxpayer’s primary home in the United States.
+The improvement should have a life of five years or more, with the initial use starting with the taxpayer.

-What Varieties of Improvements are Eligible to be High-Efficiency Updates?
+What Varieties of Improvements are Eligible to be High-Efficiency Renovations?

-Generally, this tax credit equals 10% of the cost of the subsequent energy-saving changes that meet specific ENERGY STAR® conditions:
+Generally, this tax incentive equals 10% of the cost of the subsequent energy-saving changes that meet certain ENERGY STAR® conditions:

 - Advanced main air-circulating fans